-When it comes to unpaid collections, you want to make sure there are no surprise delinquencies eating up your credit.
+You want to make sure there are no surprise delinquencies affecting your credit.
 If there are, many times they’ll be small bills that you just forgot about or that got lost in the mail.
 Get those things paid off as soon as possible before you apply for a mortgage.

-Now that you’ve done a background check on your credit profile, the next thing to do is continually monitor your credit score.
-This will ensure it continues to hold steady or improve as you get closer to applying for a mortgage loan.
+Now that you’ve addressed your credit profile, you need to start monitoring your credit score — continually.
+This will ensure it continues to hold steady or even improves as you get closer to applying for a mortgage loan.

 “Both coach you on how to bump up your score over time, and they’re very sophisticated with how they do it,” Clark says.
 “So if the goal is to get a lower interest rate, start working on it nine months before with these sites.
 You should be able to see a substantial impact on your score that many months out.”

-Your debt-to-income ratio is a financial term used in the mortgage and other related industries to determine how risky you are as a borrower.
-The debt-to-income metric is basically a measuring stick by which a lender can decide whether you make enough money to cover your future mortgage obligations each month or not.
+Your debt-to-income ratio is a financial term used in the mortgage and other related industries to determine how much of a risk you are as a borrower.
+The debt-to-income metric is basically a measuring stick by which a lender can decide whether you make enough money to cover your future mortgage obligation.

-Your debt-to-income ratio is calculated by dividing all the money you owe each month (credit card bills, other monthly bills, student loans, other monthly debt obligations, etc.) by your monthly income.
+Your debt-to-income ratio is calculated by dividing all the money you owe each month (credit card bills, other monthly bills, student loans, other monthly debts, etc.) by your monthly income.

-According to the Consumer Financial Protection Bureau, lenders do not want to see this ratio over 43%.
-Ideally, you want it to be as low as possible.
+According to the Consumer Financial Protection Bureau, lenders do not want to see this ratio over 43%: You want it to be as low as possible.

 To reduce your debt-to-income ratio, you’ll have to pay down debts such as credit cards, car notes and other personal loans.

-Applying for a mortgage means a lot of paperwork to fill out.
-Your lender may ask you several times to send the same paperwork over to them.
-You want to be sure you have it handy to fulfill their requests.
+Applying for a mortgage means a lot of paperwork.
+Your lender may ask you several times to send the same paperwork.
+You want to be sure you have it handy to fulfill the requests.

 At a minimum, you’ll want to gather the following documents and have them ready: